Founder & CEO Emeritus

 Rick Christian founded Alive Literary Agency in Los Angeles in 1989 and moved operations to Colorado Springs in 1991.
 He served 30 years as CEO until his retirement in 2019, following the internal sale of the agency.
 In his tenure, Alive clients scored 15 New York Times #1 bestsellers and sold more than 250 million copies.

-Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the New York Times and USA Today to Vanity Fair, Entertainment Weekly, Publisher’s Weekly, and a cover story for Christianity Today.
+Christian’s efforts on behalf of top authors have been widely chronicled in leading national publications, and earned a cover story for Christianity Today and a feature profile in The Gazette.
 His biography and record of achievement appear in Who’s Who in America.

 Raised in San Diego and a 1977 graduate of Stanford University (communications and creative writing), he also studied at Capernwray Bible School in England and the University of Southern California where he pursued graduate work in professional writing.

 Christian launched his publishing career as a newspaper reporter and columnist, followed by a career switch to magazine publishing.
 He served as associate editor of Campus Life magazine, executive editor of The Saturday Evening Post, and then transitioned to executive leadership in book publishing.
 Along the way, he wrote several books himself, including Alive, The Woodland Hills Tragedy, A Gift of Life, and Silent Night, which was adapted for the television series “Sue Thomas F.B.Eye.”